 Your primary care or family physician will be instrumental in optimizing your overall health, which is also an integral part in the management of glaucoma.

-Your ophthalmologist considers many kinds of information to determine your risk for developing the disease.
+At Beach Eye Medical Group, your ophthalmologist considers many kinds of information to determine your risk for developing the disease.

 The most important risk factors include:

 There are very few symptoms of glaucoma in the early stages of the disease.
 Since there is no cure for glaucoma, it is critical to detect and treat glaucoma at its earliest stage in order to preserve the eyesight.
-By the time a person notices symptoms at home, such as: blind spots, difficulty functioning in low-lighting conditions, tunnel vision, or visual loss, it may be too late.
-These symptoms usually develop slowly over time, and may takes years to develop, making it even more difficult to notice.
+By the time a person notices symptoms at home, such as blind spots, difficulty functioning in low-lighting conditions, tunnel vision, or visual loss, it may be too late.
+These symptoms usually develop slowly over time and may take years to develop, making it even more difficult to notice.
 Occasionally, a person may experience an acute “attack” of glaucoma, consisting of severe pain, halos, redness, unilateral headache, nausea, and blurry vision.
 If you experience any of these symptoms, it is an emergency, and you should contact your ophthalmologist urgently.

 Otherwise, a screening exam by your ophthalmologist is the most effective defense against glaucoma.
 If you have a strong family history of glaucoma or blindness, you should be examined in your 20’s.
 If you have had a serious eye or head injury, you should be examined at the time of your accident and yearly thereafter.
 All others should have a screening exam before the age of 50.
 Your ophthalmologist will then make recommendations for future appointments after the initial visit.

-A significant benefit of having your glaucoma care4 and follow up performed at Beach Eye Medical Group is that we have invested in the most advanced technology to monitor glaucoma progression.
+A significant benefit of having your glaucoma care4 and follow up performed at Beach Eye Medical Group, Irvine is that we have invested in the most advanced technology to monitor glaucoma progression.
 We use the Cirrus HD OCT (Optical Coherence Tomography) from Carl Zeiss Meditec.
 With this instrument, we are able to detect subtle and small changes in the health of your optic nerve better than ever before.
 Wherever you choose to go, make sure your eye care provider has invested in the best technology for you.
 Remember, vision loss in glaucoma is not reversible so early detection and treatment is the best therapy.

 If your doctor institutes treatment, it is important to comply with all medical therapy and follow-up visits.
 Again, since there is no cure, prevention is critical.